That time Italian fascists exiled a bunch of gay guys to an island & accidentally created a M4M utopia

 Sadly, the paradise was not to last.

 In 1939, the internment camp ended and the men lived under house arrest in their hometowns, isolated from the world as Mussolini’s Italy joined Hitler at the start of World War II.
-Other gay men were interned on islands in Tremiti during WWII, but there was never another community the way that there had been in San Domingo.
+Other gay men were interned on islands in Tremiti during WWII, but there was never another community the way that there had been in San Domino.

 Today, San Domino stands as a testament to the resilience of the queer community.
 When life handed these guys lemons, they made Limoncello and threw a fabulous party (albeit one that ended every night strictly at 8 PM).
 Even in the darkest times, they managed to find strength and unity, reminding us that there’s always a glimmer of hope.